xuankimtran/docs-1/pages/katalon-studio/docs/test-case-management-with-tags.md

 ## Test Case Management with Tags Plugin

-To append and manage tags, first, install our plugin from the Katalon Store: [Test Case Management with Tags](https://store.katalon.com/product/6/Test-Case-Management-with-Tags).
+To append and manage tags, first install our plugin from the Katalon Store: [Test Case Management with Tags](https://store.katalon.com/product/6/Test-Case-Management-with-Tags).

 Then, open Katalon Studio and select **Your Account > Reload Plugins**.
 For detailed instructions, see [Reload Plugins](https://docs.katalon.com/katalon-store/docs/user/access-store-in-KS.html#reload-plugins).